Odiobill/web2wallet/README.md

 ## Overview

 This application serves as a centralized authentication and wallet management service.
 A client application (like a game) can initiate an authentication flow by opening a browser window to this backend.
-The user logs in via a supported provider (Google).
+The user logs in via a supported provider (Google, Discord, X/Twitter).
 Upon the first successful login, the backend communicates with [NMKR Studio](https://nmkr.io/) to create a new managed Cardano wallet for that user, securely associating it with their account.
 On subsequent logins, it simply retrieves the user's existing wallet address.

 The client application polls a status endpoint to know when the process is complete and to receive the user's details and wallet information.

 ## Features

--   **Google Authentication:** Out-of-the-box support for Google using OAuth 2.0.
+-   **Multi-Provider Authentication:** Out-of-the-box support for Google, Discord, and X/Twitter using OAuth 2.0.
 -   **Dynamic Provider Registration:** Automatically enables only the providers that are fully configured in the `.env` file.
 -   **On-the-Fly Wallet Creation:** Integrates with the NMKR Studio API to create a managed Cardano wallet for new users.
 -   **Persistent & Safe Wallet Association:** Securely links a user's OAuth identity to their Cardano wallet address using a simple JSON file.
 File-locking prevents data corruption during simultaneous sign-ups.